MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 - System requirements
 - Recommendations for performance and maintenance windows

+Each Defender for Identity workspace supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.
 ### Licensing requirements

 Make sure that you have one of the following licenses: